nepttune/nepttune/DOC.md

 - Preferable way of running nepttune project is using [docker](#docker) container. `docker` and `docker-compose` are the **only** tools required on your machine.
 - HTTPS is standard.
 Self signed certificate is created if other isn't provided.
 - Files which are copied into project directory are gitignored and should not be edited.
-- Package already depends on Nette framework and some other libraries, so it's not needed to list them in `composer.json`.
+- Package already depends on Nette framework and some other libraries, so it's not needed to list them in `composer.json` pr `package.json`.

 # Basic usage